Court Square–23rd Street station: IND Crosstown Line platform

-The Court Square station, previously called Long Island City−Court Square station, is the northernmost station on the IND Crosstown Line and the northern terminal for G trains at all times.
+The Court Square station, previously called the Long Island City−Court Square station, is the northernmost station on the IND Crosstown Line and the northern terminal for G trains at all times.
+The next stop to the south is 21st Street.
+The station has one island platform between two tracks; the platform generally measures 19.5 ft wide.

 Although G service terminates here, the tracks themselves continue north and merge with the 60th Street Tunnel Connection to form the IND Queens Boulevard Line's local tracks just south of Queens Plaza.
-This section of the tracks are not used in regular service, though until April 19, 2010, trains traveled over this connection to continue to Forest Hills–71st Avenue at various times of the day.
+This section of the tracks is not used in regular service, though until April 19, 2010, trains traveled over this connection to continue to Forest Hills–71st Avenue at various times of the day.
 Just south of the station, the two tracks split into three, then merge again into two tracks.
 The third track is used to switch trains between track directions.

-This underground station, opened on August 19, 1933, has one island platform between two tracks.
 Each track wall has a green trim line with a black border and small "COURT SQ" tile captions below it in white lettering on black background.
-Green I-beam columns run along both sides of the platform at regular intervals.
+The platforms have green I-beam columns, which are spaced every 15 ft and placed 3 ft 5 in from the platform edge.
+The tiles are also part of a color-coded tile system used throughout the IND.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.